 Elyssa Ronik is USY’s Program Coordinator.
 She is an alumna of HaNegev USY, originally from Temple Beth Torah Sha’aray Tzedek in Tamarac, Florida.
 She served as HaNegev’s Religion/Education Vice President for the 2012-2013 programming year.

 Want to see yourself create your own incredible IC experience?
-Then join all of USY in SoCal December 22-26 for International Convention 2019!
-Registration is opening very soon, so keep an eye out!
+Then join all of USY in SoCal December 22-26 for International Convention 2019 – registration is now open, don’t miss out on the Early Bird discount!